Southern Sudan Legislative Assembly

 The Legislative Assembly met in Juba, the capital of Southern Sudan and Central Equatoria State.

-The last and arguably most historic sitting of the Assembly took place on 9 July 2011 at approximately 1.30 pm (Juba time) when the Declaration of Independence of South Sudan was read by the Rt.
-Hon.
-James Wani Igga, Speaker of the Southern Sudan Legislative Assembly.
-It was read at an open parliamentary session (sitting number 27-2011) of the Assembly in front of a large assembled audience at the Dr. John Garang Mausoleum in Juba, South Sudan.
+The last and arguably most historic sitting of the Assembly took place on 9 July 2011 at approximately 1.30 pm (Juba time) when the Declaration of Independence of South Sudan was read by James Wani Igga, Speaker of the Southern Sudan Legislative Assembly.
+It was read at an open parliamentary session (sitting number 27-2011) of the Assembly in front of a large assembled audience at the John Garang Mausoleum in Juba, South Sudan.

 Following the independence of the Republic of South Sudan, a new legislature was established in terms of the country's constitution.
 It together with the Council of States of South Sudan is the new National Legislature of South Sudan.